How to Apply

 - You may only be PI on one application and Co-PI on one application.
-There is a limit of three Co-PI's/Co-I's on any application.
+There is a limit of four Co-PIs on any application.

-- You may not apply as PI for the Spring 2020 OVPR Seed Funding grant if you currently have an active OVPR Seed Funding grant.
+- You may not apply as PI if you currently have an active OVPR Seed Grant.

-Page limits for each section are listed below.
 All documents should be combined in the following order and uploaded into ONE PDF file.
+Each section must start on a new page (the page limits for each are listed below).
 Font size must be 11 points or larger with 1 inch margins.
 Smaller text in figures, graphs, diagrams and charts is acceptable, as long as it is legible when the page is viewed at 100%.

 - Overview/Abstract (1 page limit)

-- Project Description (including project goals/objectives and how they align with the seed grant objectives) - (4 page limit)
+- Project Description (4 page limit) that explains the project goals and how they align with the seed grant objectives.

-- References (There are no limitations to the number of references cited.
-This section should consist of full citations including authors, year of publication, title, journal, and inclusive pages.
-Do not include any abstracts, summaries, or other annotations)
+- References (No page limit) consisting of full citations including authors, year of publication, title, journal, and inclusive pages.
+Do not include any abstracts, summaries, or other annotations.

-- Current and pending funding for all PI's and Co-PI's/Co-I's (no page limit)
+- Current and pending funding for all PIs and Co-PIs (no page limit)

-- CV required for all PI's and Co-PI's/Co-I's (2 page limit per investigator)
+- Biosketch/CV for all PIs and Co-PIs (2 page limit per investigator)

-Please note: Name of PI and Co-PI's/Co-I's, and their respective department(s), Project Title, and Budget will be entered directly into the application portal.
+Please note: Name of PI and Co-PIs and their respective department(s), Project Title, and Budget will be entered directly into the application portal.

 All applications that comply with these guidelines will be peer reviewed based on the following criteria:

-Finalists will be required to present their project concept to a panel of university academic/research leaders for final selection.
+Finalists may be required to present their project to a panel of university academic/research leaders for final selection.

-Awarded projects will be required to submit a progress report 12 months after the receipt of the seed funds and a final report 18 months after.
+Awarded projects will be required to submit a progress report 12 months after the start date of the award and a final report at the end of the award period.
 A template will be provided.

 Please direct all questions to: OPD_OVPR@stonybrook.edu